-NOTES: The phrase "purpose" is translated from the single Greek word eudokía, which literally means, "good pleasure."
-"Kind intention of His will" can also be translated, "kind intention of His will" (NASB) or "pleasure of His will" (NET).
-God loved us because He is love (I John 4:8) and because He determined to set His love upon us (Deuteronomy 7:7-8).
+NOTES: The word "purpose" is translated from the Greek word eudokía, which literally means, "good pleasure."
+"Purpose of His will" can also be translated, "kind intention of His will" (NASB) or "pleasure of His will" (NET).
+God loved us because He is love (I John 4:8) and because He determined to set His love upon us (Deuter-onomy 7:7-8).
 God adopted us because it pleased Him to do so!